Arkinstroy/startup/README.md

 Simon HTML

 I learned how to put basic HTML structures together to create a website that can go between pages.
 I also learned how to make basic graphics using html and the svg type.
 Although none of this is styled or functional, I still know how to throw together a basic and correct layout of different html elements.

+Simon CSS

+I learned how to integrate bootstrap and regular CSS into an actual webpage.
+This one was more complicated, and already had the basic html layout, but I saw how to combine this into an actual application and make it look more professional.
+I also found the method to add responsivity to the application based on size to be very interesting.